Chris Dattaro – Chief Operating Officer

 My experience as a clinical hospital pharmacist taught me that I could always trust my decisions if they included putting the needs of patients first, and I carry that with me at Aspen.

-David Medvedeff – Chief Executive Officer
+David Medvedeff – Founder & President

 David Medvedeff, Chief Executive Officer, Aspen RxHealth